 The main advantages of simultaneous settlement:

 - Simultaneous settlement avoids the need to take out a bridging loan.
 A bridging loan is a financial product offered by many lenders that covers the cost of buying your new home while you are selling or waiting to settle on your existing property.
 This can be quite stressful because you’re essentially paying off two mortgages.
-Read our post about bridging loans for more information.
+Read our post about

 - You don’t need to move into temporary accommodation or store your belongings, because if everything goes to plan, then you can move out of your old home in the morning and into your new home in afternoon.